xrochoa/angular-principles/README.md

 ## <a id="updating"><a/>Updating

 Angular might update frequently so consider updating your app as soon as a new version comes out.
 You will have more control over new features than updating later when a lot of functionality that is deprecated can break your app.

+## <a id="lazy"><a/>Lazy Loading a Module

+Modules can be loaded based on the change of route in order to reduce startup time.
+This might not be necessary in enterprise apps but would be very useful for any public facing app.
+You can read more about it in this [Ragle.io Tutorial](https://angular-2-training-book.rangle.io/handout/modules/lazy-loading-module.html)